CellFateNucOrg/Deconwolf/README.md

 cd /path/to/deconwolf/ # Navigate to your Deconwolf directory sbatch dw.sh # Launch the script
 ```
+4D and 5D raw images are split into 3D stacks before deconvolution and then stacked back together.
+The intermediate files, but not the raw images, will be deleted after stacking.
 The deconvolved images, as well as a maximum intensity projection of each image, are store in a subfolder named `dw`.
-4D and 5D images are split into 3D stacks before deconvolution and then put back together.
-The intermediate files, but not the raw images, will be deleted afterwards.
 Lastly, for each deconvolved image, a log file is saved in a subfolder named `logs`.